Mission Operations - Getting to Mercury

 Interplanetary Cruise Phase

 Two consecutive Venus flybys reduce the perihelion to nearly Mercury distance.
 A sequence of four Mercury flybys (passing through a 4:3 resonance, a 7:6 resonance and a 180 degrees singular transfer) will lower the relative velocity to 1.48 km/s.
-Four final thrust arcs further reduce the relative velocity to the point where Mercury will weakly capture the spacecraft on 1 January 2024, without an orbit insertion manoeuvre being required.
+Four final thrust arcs further reduce the relative velocity to the point where Mercury will weakly capture the spacecraft on 18 December 2024, without an orbit insertion manoeuvre being required.

 Mercury Approach Phase